Pelvic Tilts: Get Them Right

 When you have an anterior tilt your glutes are in a bad position and won’t fire as well.
 As a consequence your hamstrings and groins can become overworked.
 You can also put extensive stress through your lower back, as you are trying to produce hip extension, but your glutes can’t do it.

 If you are in a constant posterior tilt, your lower back is always flattened out.
 This results in constant lumbar flexion, which isn’t great for your lower back, especially when lifting.
 The main problems and pain that is experienced from both these tilts is in the lower back.
 Excessive strain is put through it either way.
+For further information on bulging disc treatment check out the article I wrote.

 Muscles Affecting the Hip